1. Introduction

 The following pop-up appears:

-2. Restore Snapshot.
-Caution this option will overwrite the current analysis.
+2. Restore the snapshot.
+Caution: this option will overwrite the current analysis!

 This view goes beyond the ISO/IEC 27005, as it enables the user to manage the follow-up to the implementation of the measures.